‘The Talk’ Fans Blast Addition Of Marie Osmond As New Co-Host As Carnie Wilson Is Overlooked Once Again

 Marie Osmond has a new day job, but not everyone is happy about it.
-The 59-year-old singing superstar has joined the CBS chatfest The Talk as a permanent co-host for season 10.
+The 59-year-old singing superstar has joined the CBS chatfest The Talk as a permanent co-host for Season 10.
 Osmond will fill the seat vacated by Sara Gilbert, who recently announced she is leaving the show she created at the end of this season to focus on her career as an actress and producer, as previously shared by The Inquisitr.

-But as Marie Osmond officially joins The Talk alongside Sharon Osbourne, Sheryl Underwood, Carrie Ann Inaba, and Eve, not all fans of the Emmy-winning chat fest are happy about it.
+But as Osmond officially joins The Talk alongside Sharon Osbourne, Sheryl Underwood, Carrie Ann Inaba, and Eve, not all fans of the Emmy-winning chat fest are happy about it.
 While Osmond reportedly brought in massive ratings during her past guest stints on The Talk, some fans feel longtime guest host Carnie Wilson deserved the spot.
-Indeed, Wilson has been a loyal, recurring guest host for years on The Talk and has sat by as Eve and Carrie Ann Inaba filled the coveted seats on the show previously held by Aisha Tyler and Julie Chen.
+Indeed, Wilson has been a loyal, recurring guest host for years on The Talk and has sat by as Eve and Inaba filled the coveted seats on the show previously held by Aisha Tyler and Julie Chen.

-After it was announced that Marie Osmond will now be a co-host on The Talk, several fans took to Twitter to express their disappointment that Carnie Wilson was not given the permanent hosting spot.
+After it was announced that Marie Osmond will now be a co-host on The Talk, several fans took to Twitter to express their disappointment that Wilson was not given the permanent hosting spot.
 Some fans even threatened to “walk” from The Talk.
 You can see some of the social media reaction to The Talk’s casting news below.

 Yuk, why not Carnie Wilson?? https://t.co/BUoAPtGqNm